Chesapeake Beach was once a Victorian amusement park getaway at the end of the Chesapeake Beach Railway line coming from Washington, DC.

 The hours vary depending on the time of year; check the website before you go.

-An overlooked gem that was mentioned as a must-see by locals is the Chesapeake Beach Railway Trail along a creek that flows through marshes and into the Bay.
+An overlooked gem that was mentioned as a must-see by locals is the Chesapeake Beach Railway Trail, also called the Chesapeake Beach Heritage Trail or the Calvert County Birding Trial.

 The 1.4 mile trail is almost entire boardwalk going inland from behind the water park, along Fishing Creek and its waterman boats, across marshland to a ranger station farther down the creek.